MQTT Sparkplug Essentials Part 3 - Publish/Subscribe vs. Poll/Response

 - Report by Exception: Data and state is only published when something changes

-- Minimal compute intensive: Devices and applications decide themselves when they send data and no compute cycles are wasted unnecessary
+- Minimal compute intensive: Devices and applications decide themselves when they send data and no compute cycles are unnecessarily wasted

 - Scales to hundreds of thousands or even millions of devices with multiple billions of tag data and state changes per day - with a single broker (cluster)